About Us

 German Auricular Medicine:

-Rayne has pursued advance training of German Auricular Medicine with the Canadian Institute of Auricular Medicine.
+Rayne has pursued advance training of German Auricular Medicine with the Canadian Institute of Auricular Medicine and had the privilage of studying with Dr. Frank Bahr and his associate Dr. Beatte Stritmatter.
 German Auricular Medicine is the study of Ear Acupuncture, which works under the premise that every part of the body is reflected and connected to a point in the structure of the ear.
 She incorporates the application of laser frequencies for diagnosis and treatment of her patients, along with ear-specific acupuncture where appropriate.
 Auricular medicine is organized in a fashion that clarifies the root cause of symptoms by illuminating the focus in the patient that blocks healing.
 Within this mode of treatment, the three main causes of disease or focus, from most important are: psychological disturbances or soul trauma, dental disturbances and internal or external scars.
 Understanding these disturbances and removing blockages as they are revelled is another pathway to improved healing.

 Soul Trauma: